Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

 They are extremely loving and affectionate and will be happy to receive all the attention you can give them.
 These qualities make the Goldendoodle mini exceptional family dogs, even for families with very young children.

-Children love how happy and playful the breed is, while parents can feel comfort in knowing that their children will be safe playing with the dog.
+Children love how happy and playful the breed is, while parents can feel comfortable knowing that their children will be safe playing with the dog.

 Goldendoodles are extremely patient and gentle with everyone, including toddlers who may pull on their tail or yank on their face.
 Even when the Miniature Goldendoodle is unhappy with how they are being handled, they will not bite.